MASSHUU12/adrespect/README.md

 Tests are located in `tests/` directory.

-To run tests use `./vendor/bin/phpunit tests`, if it doesn't work first run `composer dumpautoload` and try again.
+To run tests use `composer run tests` or `./vendor/bin/phpunit tests`.

+If it doesn't work first run `composer dumpautoload` and try again.

 ## Troubleshooting